riyaj-kalegar03/Simon-game/README.md

 # Simon Game

-This is just game using html css and javascript.
+This is just game using html, css and javascript.

 # How to play